 Applicant's husband works as a designer for a house builder.
-His pay is intermittent since he is paid only when a house is sold.
-In approximately 2012, Applicant's husband filed a Chapter 13 bankruptcy for his debts only.
+His pay is intermittent because he is paid only when a house is sold.
+Her husband's income dropped approximately 70% in 2008.
+In approximately 2012, Applicant's husband filed a Chapter 13 bankruptcy for his debts only and any debts held jointly with Applicant.
+This included the mortgage for the property reflected in SOR 1.b.
 The bankruptcy was completed and debts discharged in May 2017.
-(AX B, bankruptcy discharge, May 16, 2017) Since her husband filed the bankruptcy petition, the original mortgage company for their house turned servicing of the loan over to another loan service company.
-Applicant was notified of the transfer but did not receive any additional servicing instructions.
-Applicant continued to make payments to the original mortgage company.
-However, Applicant was not credited with the payments since the loan was being service by a different service company.
-(AX C, account information, date September 20, 2017) The account statement shows a past due amount of approximately \$7,294.
+(AX B, bankruptcy discharge, May 16, 2017)

+The debt at SOR 1.a pertains to the mortgage on Applicant's townhouse purchased in 2008.
+When her husband filed the bankruptcy petition, the original mortgage company turned servicing of the loan over to another loan service company specializing in mortgage involved bankruptcy.
+Applicant received notification of the transfer but not payment instructions.
+Applicant's income was not affected by her husband's bankruptcy so she was still making mortgage payments to the original mortgage company.
+Since the loan was being serviced by a different service company, Applicant did not receive credit for the payments.
+As far as Applicant was concerned, she was sending checks and her mortgage payments were timely and the mortgage was current.
+(AX C, account information, date September 20, 2017)

+Applicant did not know her house mortgage was not current until she was notified during the process to renew her security clearance.
+The mortgage account statement showed a past due amount of approximately \$7,294.
 (AX D, mortgage statement).
 To resolve the matter and not fall further behind on her mortgage while waiting for the mortgage company to credit her account, Applicant paid the full amount owed to bring the mortgage account current.
+When the payments are resolved by the mortgage company, Applicant will be reimbursed.
 (AX E, check dated June 12, 2017).
 The mortgage at SOR 1.a is current and resolved.
-Future mortgage payments will be taken directly from her bank account.
+(AX F, mortgage statement, dated July 1, 2017) Future mortgage payments will be taken directly from her bank account.
 (Tr.
-14-21)
+14-39, 49-52)